 • All shared expedition gear (VHF radios, satellite phone, personal tents, large private dining tent in base camp, cooking equipment, etc.)

 • Airport pick up upon arrival and transport to hotel

-• Two nights accommodations with breakfast at the Park Hyatt Mendoza hotel (double occupancy)
+• Two nights accommodations with breakfast in Mendoza (double occupancy)

 • Two nights accommodation with breakfast at the Ayelen hotel in Penitentes